Lee Hae-in (figure skater): 2018–2019 season: Junior international debut

-2019–2020 season
+2019–2020 season: Second international junior season

 In July 2019, Lee Hae-in participated in the ISU Junior Grand Prix Korean qualification competition held in Taeneung, South Korea, where she came in first in the short, free, and overall program.
 Following the competition, she was selected and assigned to two ISU Junior Grand Prix events, JGP Latvia and JGP Croatia.
 At JGP Latvia, she became the third Korean woman ever to become an ISU Junior Grand Prix champion, following Yuna Kim and Kim Hae-jin.
 She finished third in the short program behind Maiia Khromykh and Daria Usacheva of Russia and placed first in the free program to win the event with a combined total of 197.63 points, more than three points ahead of silver medalist Usacheva.
 She set personal best scores in the short, free, and overall programs.
 This event marked the first Junior Grand Prix event won by a Korean lady since Kim Hae-jin's victory at JGP Slovenia in 2012.
 At JGP Croatia, she placed second in the short program with a new personal best, again behind Daria Usacheva.
 After a strong free skate in which she once again scored a new personal best, she placed first overall with a new personal best overall score of 203.40, more than six points ahead of Usacheva in second and 21 points ahead of Anna Frolova in third.
 This marked the first time that Lee scored above 200 points in a combined total.
 With two first-place finishes, Lee qualified for the 2019-20 Junior Grand Prix Final as the third-ranked skater, behind Kamila Valieva of Russia and Alysa Liu of the United States.
 She was the third Korean lady to ever qualify for the final after Kim Yuna and Kim Ye-lim.
+Competing at the Junior Grand Prix Final held in Turin, Lee ranked sixth in the short program and rose to fourth in the free skate, finishing fifth overall.

-At 2020 World Junior Championships in Tallinn, she earned a small silver medal for the short program behind Kamila Valieva, earning gold and ahead of Daria Usacheva, who claimed bronze.
-Lee remarked that she had not expected to be in the top three after the short program, adding, "I'm surprised with the score; it’s very high."
+At the 2020 World Junior Championships in Tallinn, Lee earned a small silver medal for the short program behind Kamila Valieva, who took gold, and ahead of Daria Usacheva, who claimed bronze.
+Lee remarked that she had not expected to be in the top three after the short program, adding, "I'm surprised with the score; it's very high."
 She also set a new season best for this short program.
-In the free skate, Lee fell on a downgraded triple flip attempt, resulting in a sixth-place finish in that segment and ranking fifth overall.
+In the free skate, she fell on a downgraded triple flip attempt, resulting in a sixth-place finish in that segment and ranking fifth overall.